How to create a high converting lead magnet

 B. Connect your lead magnet with your service:

-Your lead magnet needs to be a logical first step towards solving the problem you solve for your clients.
+Your lead magnet needs to be a logical first step towards solving the problem that you solve for your clients.

 It builds that initial trust and shows them you know your stuff.